RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 To run an example, follow the instructions below:

 #.
-Go to your Red Pitaya main page and select the SCPI server.
+Go to your Red Pitaya main page and select the SCPI server in the Development section.

    .. figure:: scpi-homepage.png